This is the Moulin Rouge Show in Paris

 People queuing to buy tickets| ©Viator.com

 The first thing you should know is that the Moulin Rouge show is so famous that they hang the "sold out" sign on each and every show they do.
-So the best and almost the only way to get your tickets for the Moulin Rouge with dinner and transport is online.
+So the best and almost the only way to get your tickets for the Moulin Rouge with dinner is online.
 And as far in advance as possible if you want a seat on the dates you want.

 My recommendation is to get your tickets at least a month in advance.
 And if you are going on a Friday or weekend, even more in advance.
 As a last minute resort you can try to get tickets at the box office, but it is almost impossible to find seats on the same day.

-Book tickets for the Moulin Rouge with dinner and transport
+Book tickets for the Moulin Rouge with dinner

 How much do tickets for the Moulin Rouge show cost?